cbfrance/christopherbfrance.com/source/2005-03-30-stock-photos-anyone.html.markdown

 status: publish
 ---

 Stock photography is pretty essential for web developers and designers.
-If your organization doesn't have a large budget for that kind of thing (stock photos are $50-$250, usually), there are a few alternatives with a decent selection -- and the pictures are only a few bucks, if not free.
+If your organization doesn't have a large budget for that kind of thing (stock photos are $50-$250, usually), there are a few alternatives with a decent selection &mdash; and the pictures are only a few bucks, if not free.

 The best of these new, inexpensive resources is called iStock Photo.
 Prices are about $2, depending on the resolution you need.
 They have the best selection of people-pics, which are more expensive because of the model releases required.
 Their photos come in three sizes: those that are suitable for the web, those for small print, and high-resolution images for large-format printing jobs. www.istock.com